christianvibar/mab2115_finals/README.md

 -----
 # 🌍 Global Findex Exploratory Data Analysis
-### *Understanding Borrowing, Saving, and Digital Financial Behavior in the ASEAN-6 and a deep dive into financial behavior in the Philippines*
+### *Understanding Borrowing, Saving, and Digital Financial Behavior in the ASEAN 5 and Singapore, with a deep dive into financial behavior in the Philippines*

 ---